 5. Add oats to your salad for a meal that satisfies your hunger

 For a filling salad, add sliced chicken breast and some cherry tomatoes.
-For the topping, mix one part low-fat plain yogurt and two parts apple cider vinegar.
+For the topping, mix one-part low-fat plain yogurt and two parts apple cider vinegar.
 Then mix in one part rolled oats and two parts chopped cucumber.
 Enjoy!

 6. Oatmeal is a great alternative to rice or potatoes for side dishes

-Did you know that you can use rolled oats as a substitute for rice or potatoes?
-Try this recipe to create an oatmeal “rice” by combining 2 parts water and one part rolled oats and a pinch of salt.
 Simmer on the stove for about 20 minutes, stirring occasionally, until the water is absorbed and the oats are tender.
 Your other option is to use it as a substitute for mashed potatoes by mixing in melted butter and cream cheese along with some seasonings.
 Mixing in some ketchup or chili sauce turns this into an instant comfort food side dish!

 Is oat milk good for PCOS?